 Did you know that nearly half (47%) of institutional investors recently polled use multiple systems for investment processing and their staff uses offline spreadsheets for some manual processes?

-See a sample operational due diligence report that includes all relevant components of an effective review of an investment manager’s operations.
+Request your sample operational due diligence report overview, including all the relevant components of an effective review of an investment manager’s operations.
+Fill in this brief form, and we'll email your copy as soon as it is released.

 This information is provided by SEI Investments Management Corporation (SIMC), a registered investment adviser and wholly owned subsidiary of SEI Investments Company (SEI).
 Investing involves risk including possible loss of principal.
 There can be no assurance that your investment objectives will be achieved nor that risk can be managed successfully.
 International investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from economic or political instability in other nations.
 Emerging markets involve heightened risks related to the same factors as well as increased volatility and lower trading volume.
 Bonds and bond funds will decrease in value as interest rates rise.
 High yield bonds involve greater risks of default or downgrade and are more volatile than investment grade securities, due to the speculative nature of their investments.